APS Peak Hours 2026: The Exact Schedule Every Arizona Homeowner Needs

 This applies to the Saver Choice Plus plan, which is APS's most popular time-of-use rate plan and the one most solar and battery owners are on.

-Complete APS Rate Schedule (2026)
+Complete APS rate schedule (2026)

 | Time Period | Hours | Summer Rate (May–Oct) | Winter Rate (Nov–Apr) |